Hadrumetum: Geography

 Hadrumetum controlled the mouth of a small river on the Gulf of Hammamet (Sinus Neapolitanus), an inlet of the Mediterranean along the Tunisian coast.

 History

 Phoenician colony

 In the 9th century BC, Tyrians established Hadrumetum as a trading post and waypoint along their trade routes to Italy and the Strait of Gibraltar.
 Its establishment preceded Carthage's but, like other western Phoenician colonies, it became part of the Carthaginian Empire following Nebuchadnezzar II's long siege of Tyre in the 580s and 570s BC.

 Carthaginian city

-Agathocles of Syracuse captured the town in 310 BC during the Third Sicilian War, as part of his failed attempt to move the conflict to Africa.
+Agathocles of Syracuse captured the town in 310 BC during the Seventh Sicilian War, as part of his failed attempt to move the conflict to Africa.
 Hadrumetum later provided refuge to Hannibal and other Carthaginian survivors after their 202 BC defeat at Zama, which decided the outcome of the Second Punic War.
 The total length of the Punic fortifications was apparently 6410 m; some ruins survive.